PAC-Bayesian Bounds on Constrained f-Entropic Risk Measures: PAC-BAYESIAN BOUNDS ON CONSTRAINED f -ENTROPIC RISK MEASURES

+Then, we apply a union bound to combine these subgroup bounds with an expectation over $\A$ using the reference $\pi$ (see \Cref{lem:general-ma}).
+Finally, we use our class of measure of risks' constraint stating that $\forall \a, \frac{d\rho}{d\pi}(\a) \le \frac{1}{\alpha}$, and we perform a change of measure to prove that

+leading to the desired result.
+The proof of \Cref{eq:general-ma-dis} follows the same steps after using \citet{rivasplata2020pac}'s proof technique to get the first bound. \end{proof}

-\begin{proof} Deferred in \Cref{proof:general-ma}. \end{proof} As in \Cref{eq:mcallester-bound,eq:rivasplata-bound}, the bounds in \Cref{eq:general-ma-classical,eq:general-ma-dis} depend respectively on the KL-divergence and its disintegrated version between $\Q$ and~$\P$.
+As in \Cref{eq:mcallester-bound,eq:rivasplata-bound}, the bounds in \Cref{eq:general-ma-classical,eq:general-ma-dis} depend respectively on the KL-divergence and its disintegrated version between $\Q$ and~$\P$.
 Our bounds additionally involve the parameter~$\lambdaa$, which varies \wrt the subgroup $\a\! \in\! \A$.
 Interestingly, since the Radon-Nikodym derivative is uniformly bounded by~$\tfrac{1}{\alpha}$, our bounds depend only on the parameter $\alpha$ of the constrained $f$-entropic risk measure.

 To make the result more concrete, we instantiate our disintegrated bound in \Cref{cor:mca-dis} with two choices of deviation $\varphi$.
 For completeness, we report in Appendix (\Cref{cor:mca-pb}) the corresponding classical bounds.
 First, we use $\varphi(a,b)\!=\!\kl^+\!(a \| b)$ defined, for any \mbox{$a,b \!\in\!
 [0,1]$}, as